WTO Logo

 The decision to remove agricultural export subsidies was made in 2015 during the Nairobi Ministerial Conference, a major step toward restructuring this industry.

-The group encountered several obstacles in the 2010s, including the emergence of protectionist tendencies in certain nations and trouble in achieving agreement on important trade policy matters.
+The group encountered several obstacles in the 2010s, including the emergence of protectionist tendencies in certain nations and difficulties in reaching agreement on key trade policy matters.

-The Appellate Body, a vital component of the dispute resolution process, was in crisis in 2020 because fresh judge appointments were blocked.
+The Appellate Body, a vital component of the dispute resolution process, was in crisis in 2020 because the appointment of new judges was blocked.

-Notwithstanding these obstacles, the organization still oversees global commerce and accommodates evolving political and economic circumstances.
+Notwithstanding these obstacles, the organization continues to oversee global commerce and adapt to evolving political and economic circumstances.
 To better address the difficulties of the twenty-first century, the organization is restructuring its procedures and structure.

 Meaning and History